mn6-cloud/My-Study-Buddy---3402622/README.md

 MyStudyBuddy
-A smart assistance to help students study efficiently
+A smart assistance to help students study efficiently.

 PROJECT DESCRIPTION
 MyStudyBuddy is a web-based applicatiin that help students study better by summarizing topics, offering quizzes with instant feedback and providing a basic chatbot-style Q&A system using keyword matching